rkgIITBh/data-structures.github.io/HTML/graphTerminology.md

 There is a simple cycle between vertices <i>f, g, h</i>.
 The subgraph H<sub>1</sub> has many simple cycles.
 One example for a cycle of length 5 is <i>a, c, d, e, b</i>.

-We have already seen an example of a bipartite graph in previous blog.
-The example was that representing relationship of banks and its clients.
-It is assumed that all banks are independent entitites.
-Clients can have accounts in multiple banks.
-But no client can be connected to another client.
+We have already seen an example of a bipartite graph in the previous blog.
+An example representing the relationship between banks and their clients is given there.
+The banks are independent entities.
+A client may choose to have accounts in multiple banks.
+But no client is connected to another.

 [Back to Index](../index.md)